adibarbusoftlab/playgist/_posts/en/2023-09-28-play-store-faqs.md

 The disadvantages of using a device without GMS include:
 - Limited app availability: Such devices may have fewer apps available, which could lead to limitations in functionality and user experience.
-- Dependency on alternative apps: Users may need to depend on alternative app stores or sources to access applications not available through the official Play Store.
+- Dependency on alternative apps: Users may need to depend on alternative app stores or online platforms to download APK files for the needed apps and games.
 - Manual app installation: Installing apps may require manual processes, such as downloading and installing APK files, which can be less user-friendly.
 - Compatibility issues: Compatibility issues with certain apps and services may arise, affecting the device's overall usability.
 - Missing features: Features like NFC-based mobile payments may not be available, and some apps may not send notifications in the background.